November 5th, 2022

 Ask yourself: how much time am I willing to put into making this espresso taste good?
 Do I need it to taste the same every day?

 Most people are creatures of habit when it comes to espresso.
-We often just want something familiar with that classic dark roast taste, but with a little more flavor.
+We often want something familiar with that classic dark roast taste but with a little more flavor.

-Our year-round espresso blend has been formulated for balance and consistency.
-You won’t have to spend much time fussing with the recipe or fall in love with a coffee only to have it disappear from the shelves at the end of the season.
+We formulated our year-round espresso blend for balance and consistency.
+You won't have to spend much time fussing with the recipe or fall in love with a coffee only to have it disappear from the shelves at the end of the season.

-But, if you do like to nerd out and challenge your espresso-making ability, you may be looking for something small-batch and ultra-limited edition with funky, fruity flavors.
-These types of coffees inspire, challenge, and reward those who take the time to brew them correctly.
+But, if you like to nerd out and challenge your espresso-making ability, you may be looking for something small-batch and ultra-limited edition with funky, fruity flavors.
+These coffees inspire, challenge, and reward those who take the time to brew them correctly.

-Espresso drinkers tend to have discerning taste, and if you’re reading this article it’s because you wanted the best.
-And while there are plenty of amazing beans to choose from, excellence is in the details.
+Espresso drinkers tend to have discerning tastes, and if you're reading this article, it's because you wanted the best.
+And while there are plenty of excellent coffee beans to choose from, excellence is in the details.

-Great espresso begins long before it’s brewed: how is the land cared for?
-Are farmers and workers paid fairly?
+Great espresso begins long before brewed: Are farmers and workers paid fairly?
 Are the beans roasted with care and intention?
 What are the beans shipped in?
-Does the company care enough to ensure freshness at every step of the way?
-These questions feed the conscience as well at the coffee craving.
+Does the company care enough to ensure freshness at every step?
+These questions feed the conscience as well as the coffee craving.